fenomas/glsl-projectron/README.md

 Use `npm run build` to rebuild the static version in `/docs`.

-To use this as a dependency, follow the example `docs/maker.js`:
+To use this as a dependency, follow the example in `/demo/maker.js`:

 ```js
 import { Projectron } from 'path/to/glsl-projectron'